 With just a few simple chords and basic strumming patterns, you can be playing popular tunes and fun songs on the ukulele in no time.
-In fact, you can play many awesome ukulele songs with only four easy chords.
+In fact, you can play many easy ukulele songs with only four basic ukulele chords.

-These Four Chords Will Help You Play a Ton of Fun and Easy Songs on the Ukulele
+These Four Ukulele Chords Will Help You Play a Ton of Easy Songs

-The four chords you should start off with are C, A minor, F, and G. Here’s how to play them:
+The four easy ukulele chords you should start off with are C, A minor, F, and G. Here’s how to play them:

+Three major ukulele chords and a minor chord.
 They look easy, right?
-C and A minor only use one finger, F uses just two fingers, and the G chord is a simple shape that many uke players find easy to make.
+The C and A minor chords only use one finger, the F chord uses just two fingers, and the G chord is a simple shape that many uke players find easy to make.
 If you’re a guitar player, you may notice that it’s the same shape as the D chord on your guitar.

-With these easy chords, you can play a long list of 2, 3, and 4 chord ukulele songs.
-And we’re talking about popular, well known songs that you’ll actually want to play.
+Using just these four chords, you can play a long list of 2, 3, and 4 chord ukulele songs.
+And we’re talking about well known, popular ukulele songs that you’ll actually want to play.

 What About Strumming Patterns?

-Many of the video tutorials for these songs below include tips on strumming patterns.
+Many of the video tutorials for these easy ukulele songs below include tips on strumming patterns.
 But you can make your ukulele strumming as simple or as complex as you’re able to.